Our Partners

 Our cotton lining fabrics and cotton straps are procured from a certified organic and fair trade mill in Kolkata.

-Apart from complying with the standard fair trade regulations of no child labor, minimum wage, overtime compensation and no discrimination, RCM provides benefits to the workers such as transport to and from the jobsite, company sponsored meals, a health plan and funding for their children’s education.
+Rajlakshmi sources their organic cotton from Chetna Organic.
+Their crops are free from pesticides, insecticides, herbicides and GMOs.
+Apart from complying with the standard fair trade regulations of no child labour, minimum wage, overtime compensation and no discrimination, RCM provides benefits to the workers such as transport to and from the jobsite, company sponsored meals, a health plan and funding for their children’s education.

 Zabreca

-Some of the organic fabrics used in our products are naturally dyed in Ahmedabad.
+Several of the organic fabrics used in our products are naturally dyed in Ahmedabad.

 Zabreca is an organization that retails sustainable fabrics, yarns and dyes.
 They use natural colours extracted from fruits, vegetables and herbs as opposed to the chemical dyes that are toxic for the workers, for us and for the environment.